MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-recovery-guide-plan.md

 2. At the command prompt, type the following command and then press ENTER:
     `manage-bde. -ComputerName <RemoteComputerName> -forcerecovery <BitLockerVolume>`

 > **Note:**  Recovery triggered by `-forcerecovery` persists for multiple restarts until a TPM protector is added or protection is suspended by the user.
 When using Modern Standby devices (such as Surface devices), the `-forcerecovery` option is not recommended because the OS will not boot after the recovery key is entered.
-Instead, the BitLocker recovery screen reappears until BitLocker protection is suspended or teh OS drice is decrypted.
+Instead, the BitLocker recovery screen reappears until BitLocker protection is suspended or the OS drive is decrypted.

 ## <a href="" id="bkmk-planningrecovery"></a>Planning your recovery process